rasheedamir/fmu/README.md

 `mvn clean verify -P integration-test`

 ###Unit Tests (JavaScript)
-Front end tests can be run directly using command line at the project folder.
+Front end unit tests can be run directly using command line at the project folder.
-`grunt test` or `grunt karma`
+Use `grunt karma` for unit testing

+###E2E tests
+Front end e2e tests can be run using `grunt protractor:singlerun` command.
+Make sure the rest server is active while running these tests.

 ####Run seperate test cases in the test specs
 Use
  `ddescribe()` or `iit()` instead of `describe()` and `it()` to single out the test cases you want to run